xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 ### duplicateConnection

-This message is issued when the same user just connected to the same poll while he was already connected to that one.
+This message is issued when the same user just connected to the same poll while he was already connected to that one.<br />
+The new connection is authorized while all others connected to the same poll receive this message and are then disconnected.

 No payload.